 The device is delivered with the memory array erased: all bits are set to 1 (each byte contains FFh).
-The Status Register contains 00h (all Status Register bits are 0).
-The Configure Register Contains 40h (DRV1 bit is 1, all other bits are 0).
+The StatusRegister contains 00h (all Status Register bits are 0).

 6 Data Protection

 During power transition, there may be some false system level signals which result in inadvertent erasure or programming.
 The device is designed to protect itself from these accidental write cycles.